anekar/Job_Skills/README.md

 # Exploratory Data Analysis
 In this phase of the project the goal is to explore the dataframe in order to discover insights and decision making results.
-To discover these insights boxplots, histograms, barplots etc.
+To discover these insights boxplots, histograms and  barplots will be used. etc.